Barry George The Algebra of Justice

-THE MAJOR INGRAM FRAUD CASE - Major Charles Ingram
+THE MAJOR INGRAM FRAUD CASE - Charles Ingram innocent

-In the Major Ingram case, a rising officer of the British Army and MENSA achiever answered the challenge of ITV's quiz show "Who Wants To Be A Millionaire?", hoping to win £32,000 that he wanted for domestic reasons, and he worked his way through all the questions and won the full prize of £1,000,000 offered.
-But the TV company refused to pay up, accusing him of cheating.
-The Major took this blow with the dignity of an officer and soldier who had been in action before, and he was prosecuted for fraud in our criminal courts, where he was convicted.
+In the Major Ingram case, a rising officer of the British Army and MENSA achiever rose to the challenge of ITV's quiz show "Who Wants To Be A Millionaire?" hoping to win £32,000 that he wanted for domestic reasons, and he worked his way through all the questions and won the maximum prize of £1,000,000 offered.
+The TV company distrusted his performance and refused to pay up, accusing him of cheating.
+The Major took this blow with the dignity of an officer and soldier who had been in action before, and so he was prosecuted for fraud in our criminal courts, where he was convicted.

-The prosecution against this army officer was based on the TV company's theory that in answering the questions, Major Ingram had used the assistance of an acquaintance in the audience, who was also challenging for a spot on the show.
+The prosecution against Major Ingram was based on the TV company's theory that in answering the questions, he had used the assistance of an acquaintance in the audience who was also hoping for a spot on the show.
 The company's case was based on the coughing of this third party, who coughed throughout Ingram's performance, as did others, and their theory was that when Major Ingram read out the four options to a question as he mulled them over, the man in the audience coughed to identify the right answer for him.
-Since the acquaintance had coughed throughout his performance and that Major Ingram had spent some time in concentration over most of the questions, their case means that the third party must have answered most of the questions for him.
+Since the acquaintance had coughed throughout his performance and that Major Ingram had spent some time in thought over most of the questions, their case means that the third party must have answered most of the questions for him.

-The criminal prosecution was based on this theory, which succeeded in turning the rising army officer and MENSA achiever into an intellectual dud, and the unsuccessful challenger as the successful intellect (except that he wasn't in a position to win the prize), and it has the Major as being lucky with his strategy (though he was evidently not lucky with his winnings), and it has Major Ingram as the cheat instead of the TV company itself, with the TV company profitting, and Major Ingram robbed of his prize.
+The criminal prosecution was based on this theory, which turned the rising army officer and MENSA achiever into an intellectual dud, and the unsuccessful challenger into the successful intellect (except that he wasn't in a position to win the prize), and it has the Major being lucky with an unrealistic strategy (though he was evidently not lucky with his winnings), and it has Major Ingram as the cheat instead of the TV company, with the TV company profitting, and Major Ingram robbed of his prize.
 These reversed values in a trial equation are worth noting because they can identify a central hypocrisy.
 Another interesting symmetry in this case is that the prosecution has the third party producing Major Ingram's performance, which reflects the professional psychology of TV people.

 Another problem is that the idea for the scam isn't credible or realistic.
 Even if the third party had had mobile phone contact with a team of friends with encyclopedias it would not be feasible.